mnjm/mnjm.github.io/content/posts/simgan-notes/index.md

 ![Result](Result.png)
 - **Visual Turing Test**
 ![Pasted-image-20240531145028.png](Pasted-image-20240531145028.png)
-A set of randomly shuffled real and refined images where shown to people to differentiate.
+A set of randomly shuffled real and refined images was shown to people to differentiate.
 Above is the confusion matrix of the experiment.
-This proves that samples where hard to differentiate
+This proves that the samples were hard to differentiate.

 - **Stability**
 ![Pasted-image-20240531145043.png](Pasted-image-20240531145043.png)

 - **Mean Error**
 ![Pasted-image-20240531145137.png](Pasted-image-20240531145137.png)

-From training a simple CNN on these refined images also proved that training from refined images leads to better results.
+A simple CNN model was trained on these refined synthetic images, showcasing better results compared to other models trained using real images